robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 The server has some limitations:
 - Binary mode only
-- Limited wildcard support for the ls and nlist commands.
-Only `*` and `?` are supported.
 - Limited multi-session support.
 The server accepts multiple sessions, but only one session command at a time is served while the other sessions receive a 'busy' response, which still allows interleaved actions.
 - No user authentication.
 Any user may log in without a password.
+User authentication may be added easily, if required.
 - Not all ftp commands are implemented.